 Sessions last for one hour and will be every week at a day and time to be decided between us.
 This hour belongs to you, whether you choose to attend or not, and I will be present for the entire length of our session and so if you arrive part way through your allotted time, I will see you for the remainder of the time.
 If for any reason I have to cancel a session I will aim to provide you with 48 hours notice, you will not be charged for the session.
 Likewise I will expect you to give me 48 hours notice if you are unable to attend.
 I reserve the right to charge for a missed session where no or insufficient notice is given.

-£40.00 per session, discounts are available when multiple sessions are booked and paid for in advance.
+Fees are charged per hourly session; discounts are available when multiple sessions are booked and paid for in advance.

 Our work is open-ended and we will have regular reviews every six weeks.